 "I respect Hulk Hogan and everything and what he’s done for me, Jimmy Hart and Vince McMahon.
 In my opinion, Hulk Hogan is the best thing that wrestling ever had shown up on its front door.
 There were many greats, but when Hulk Hogan arrived, he blew the roof off everything."

-He wants people to understand that Hulk Hogan is a character, but that there is a normal man behind that indestructible superhero image he portrays in wrestling.
+He wants people to understand that Hulk Hogan is a character but is a normal man behind that indestructible superhero image he portrays in wrestling.
 "Hulk’s a very nice person.
 People don’t know Terry Bollea.
 Most of the public only knows Hulk Hogan.
 I know both people.
 Terry Bollea, in some ways, is like the Hulk Hogan character.
 Hulk Hogan is nothing but a character, an idea, and the idea is always bigger than the man."

 He continues, "All great artists are misunderstood or misrepresented.
 ‘He that is without sin among you let him cast the first stone.’
 We’ve all in our lives, done something dumb, done something we’ve regretted, maybe there is someone out there who hasn’t, I hope there is, but we’ve all put a foot in our mouths.
 But unfortunately, when you’re big and famous like Hulk Hogan, and you say the wrong thing, and it gets out, the persecutors and prosecutors are coming after you, brother!
 When you’re on the top of the pinnacle, it’s a long fall down, and there’s always someone who wants to chop your legs from under you when you’re successful."